sagold/json-pointer/README.md

 console.log(list); // output: ['parent', 'arrayOrObject', '1']
 ```

-In order to resolve a list of properties, you can directly pass the list to `get`, `set` or `delete`
+In order to resolve a list of properties, you can directly pass the list to `get`, `set` or `remove`

 ```js
 const gp = require('gson-pointer');